 Each calendar year participants may defer up to 80% of their base salary and 100% of their cash incentive compensation.
 Participants may also contribute cash payments in lieu of up to 160 hours of canceled paid time off (the excess, as of year-end, of their unused paid time off over 200 hours).
 The company provides a 3% matching contribution for base salary deferred.
 The 2005 MDCP and 1986 MDCP also provide for company contributions to compensate participants for lower Pension Plan payments they may receive as a result of participating in the plans.
-See the section above entitled "-Pension Benefits-Restoration of Pension Plan Benefits under Management Deferred Compensation Plans."
+See the section above entitled "-Pension Benefits-MDCP Restoration of Pension Benefits."